EWeinstein/EWeinstein.github.io/index.md

 I focus on methodological foundations, but I am motivated by applications in therapeutics and drug discovery.
-I am part-time Director of Machine Learning Research at [Jura Bio](https://www.jura.bio), a genomic medicines startup, where my methods have been translated to therapeutic discovery.
+I am part-time Director of Machine Learning Research at [Jura Bio](https://www.jura.bio), a genomic medicines startup, where my methods have been translated into therapeutic discovery.